 It’s not like conservative-state residents will hear only one set of data and logic relative to the Medicaid expansion debate.
 Republicans have their own economic analysts willing to make their own cases.
-Douglas Holtz-Eakin, a former head of the Congressional Budget Office, and economist for the McCain campaign, has made an early case at National Review.
+Douglas Holtz-Eakin, a former head of the Congressional Budget Office, has made an early case at National Review.
 He begins by asking, “If this is such a good deal, why did Obamacare have to mandate it in the first place and enforce it with a draconian penalty,” which is off, because the penalty isn’t all that draconian, but which will play well as a talking point.

 Next, you have to understand that the right views the Medicaid system as broken.